 How you can get active!

 There are many ways to get active!
-The Physical Activity Guidelines for Older Adults recommend the amount and the kinds of activities to aim for.
+The 24 Hour Movement Guidelines for Adults 65 years or older recommend the amount and the kinds of activities to aim for.

 It is recommended that adults aged 65 years and older should accumulate at least 150 minutes of moderate-to-vigorous intensity aerobic physical activity per week, in bouts of 10 minutes or more.